๐ Ski centre near Tomintoul, Moray

 โ

-๐ ๏ธ Harrier lift believed to be closed for the 2023/24 season.
+๐ ๏ธ I’m not sure if the Harrier lift can run for the 2024/25 season.
 As far as I know, all other lifts can run if conditions allow.

 With a dozen lifts clinging to both sides of the roller-coaster Lecht Pass between Donside and Tomintoul, Lecht 2090 has some of the best beginner areas of any of Scotland’s ski centres: gentle, sheltered from the wind and close to the excellent Day Lodge and cafรฉ.
 The steeper slopes on the right of the piste map are also worthwhile, so in good conditions all abilities can find enough to do.
 Lift-served vertical is short and a top height of under 780 metres makes the runs vulnerable to thaws, but the grassy terrain doesn’t need deep cover and historically The Lecht has been a good bet for early-season turns.